dspinellis/simple-rolap/README.md

 time a query is changed all tables that depend on it (and only those) are automatically repopulated.

-When using the MySQL engine, the table population timestamps are automatically propagated from the database to the files that track the table creation times in the `tables` folder.
+When using the *MySQL* or the *PostgreSQL* engine, the table population timestamps are automatically propagated from the database to the files that track the table creation times in the `tables` folder.
 This allows multiple users to work together with separate instances